docQodly/docs/docs/language/CollectionClass.md

 If `.sort()` is called with no parameters, only scalar values (number, text, date, booleans) are sorted.
 Elements are sorted by default in ascending order, according to their type.

-If you want to sort the collection elements in some other order or sort any type of element, you must supply in *formula* ([Formula object](FunctionClass.md)) or *methodName* (Text) a comparison callback that compares two values and returns **true** if the first value is lower than the second value.
+If you want to sort the collection elements in some other order or sort any type of element, you must supply in *formula* ([formula object](FunctionClass.md)) or *methodName* (string) a comparison callback that compares two values and returns **true** if the first value is lower than the second value.
 You can provide additional parameters to the callback if necessary.

 The callback receives the following parameters: